- How do I declare a language Minor or Major?

 The language lab is located in West Hall Room 1308.

-Tutors are available in Langdale Hall on the 2nd floor in the Academic Support Center.
-You can contact the Center directly for hours at 333-7570.
+Tutors are available on the second floor of Odum Library in the Academic Support Center.
+You can contact the Center directly for hours at 229-333-7570.

 No, tutoring is included in your student fees.

-Office hours are posted on the door of the professors office, on the bulletin board in the MCL office (WH128) and here on the website.
+Office hours are posted on the door of the professors' office, on their syllabi, and on the bulletin board in the MCL office (WH 1306).
 Office hours change each semester.
-In most cases, if you cannot make it during office hours, you can e-mail or call your professor for an appointment.
+In most cases, if you cannot make it during office hours, you can e-mail or call your professor to make an appointment.

 Yes, there is a placement test.
 Anyone taking a language course may take the test.
 It is recommended even if you have had a language in high school.
 If you would like to take the test, contact the department secretary to set up a time and date.

-After late registration courses may no longer be dropped and students must withdraw from the course.
-Classes may be dropped using the WEB withdrawal process up to a specific date each semester.
-This date may be included in your syllabus.
-If you need information on using WEB withdrawal and the dates it is available, please contact the Registrars Office or see your adviser.
+After late registration, courses may no longer be dropped and students must withdraw from the course.
+Classes may be dropped using the WEB withdrawal process up to a specific date each semester, typically the first week of the semester.
+This date may be included in your syllabus and on the Registrar's Office website.
+If you need information on using WEB withdrawal and the dates it is available, please contact the Registrar's Office or see your adviser.
+If there are extenuating circumstances leading to your drop of a course(s), you can get a Late Registration Add/Drop Form from the Registrar's Office.

 A withdrawal is noted on your transcript, a drop is not.
-When you withdraw on the web after the official drop add period you are withdrawing from the course and not dropping the course.
-Please contact the Registrars Office at 333.5727 for further clarification, or consult your course catalog.
+When you withdraw on the web after the official drop/add period you are withdrawing from the course and not dropping the course.
+The withdrawal deadline is right after midterms and the dates can be found on the Registrar's Office website.
+Please contact the Registrar's Office at 229-333-5727 for further clarification, or consult your course catalog.

-You should contact the Office of Student Affairs and they can instruct you as to the best way to make the necessary notifications.
-If you are going to miss just one class, you may call the office and leave a message for the Professor.
+You should contact the Division of Student Affairs and they can instruct you as to the best way to make the necessary notifications.
+If you are going to miss just one class, you may call the office and leave a message for the professor, or notify them by email.

-Contact the office of Student Employment, if you are eligible for Work Study contact the office of Financial Aid.
-We do hire both work study students and student assistants for both our language lab and our office.
+Contact Career Opportunities if you are eligible for Work-Study, or need to confirm your eligibility, contact the Office of Financial Aid.
+We do hire both work-study students and student assistants for both our language lab and our office.
 Limited positions are available.
-If you are a language major, and have completed course work in the upper division here at VSU, and are interested in tutoring in your language, contact student employment about openings at the Academic Support Center.
+If you are a language major, and have completed course work in the upper-division here at VSU, and are interested in tutoring in your language, contact student employment about openings at the Academic Support Center.

 Notify your advisor prior to registering for any classes.
 It is not advisable to attempt courses while on probation without working with your advisor to create a plan to improve.
 Many times students will not seek out their advisor when problems like this arise.
 Just remember, this is your college career.
 The achievements, as well as the failures, will influence your future and the choices you will have.